-The hallways’ Oriental rugs are small, most no larger than seven by nine feet, save the runners.
+The hallways’ oriental rugs are small, most no larger than seven by nine feet, save the runners.
 The furniture’s original to the home, a 1901 wedding gift for Margaret Carnegie Ricketson.
 Many of the prints, paintings and memorabilia date from her time here.

 In a deep-stained, pine-paneled library, fireplace embers burn slowly.
 Hundreds of books line one wall, while an early 20th-century yacht cannon rests, mute in a deep sill.
 A portrait of Margaret, white in her wedding dress, presides.

 But the best that the Greyfield Inn on Cumberland Island, Ga. offers is the gift of freedom.
-There are paths to walk, bikes to ride, kayaks to paddle and ruins to explore.
+There are paths to walk, bikes to ride, kayaks to paddle, and ruins to explore.
 All, without a schedule – except the bar that opens (on the honor code) at 6 P.M.
 Dinner’s at 7:30 sharp, an event unto itself.

 Lunch, packed in a picnic basket tagged with each guest’s name, can be taken anywhere on the estate’s 300 acres.
 There’s a one-mile ramble through an alee of live oaks slathered in grey-green Spanish moss.
-It opens up first to a Sahara-like desert of dunes, and then to the Atlantic, a rusted round buoy washed up on its beach.
+It opens up first to a Sahara-like desert of dunes, and then to the Atlantic, a rusted round buoy washed up on the beach.

 You’ll find no television, radio or wifi here – and the quiet is tonic.
 You will find the scents of red bay (more pungent and sweeter than bay leaves) and citrus trees in bloom.
 And wild horses – 125 of them – colts, stallions and mares at foal.